hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 OPE benchmarks with SharpeRatio@k
 ~~~~~~~~~~
-We conduct OPE benchmark using four continuous control benchmarks including Reacher, InvertedPendulum, Hopper, and Swimmer from Gym-Mujuco :cite:`brockman2016openai` and discrete controls such as CartPole, MountainCar, and Acrobot from Gym-Classic Control :cite:`brockman2016openai`.
+We conduct OPE benchmark using four continuous control benchmarks including Reacher, InvertedPendulum, Hopper, and Swimmer from Gym-Mujoco :cite:`brockman2016openai` and discrete controls such as CartPole, MountainCar, and Acrobot from Gym-Classic Control :cite:`brockman2016openai`.
 For the detailed settings, please refer to Section 4.1 of our paper.

 .. raw:: html